Oral & Written Communication

 • Describe a time when you effectively communicated something difficult to a supervisor.

 • Tell me about a time when you did not communicate well.
-What did you learn from it and how did you correct the situation?
+What did you learn from the situation and how did you correct it?

 • Tell me about a time when you had to “sell” an idea to your peers or co-workers.
 How did you do it, and did they “buy” it?